|

 Dunn and Éibhear Finn)

-(Eibhir): Variant of Gaelic Éibhear,
+spelling of Irish Gaelic Éibhear,

 - EIDEARD:

-Scottish/Gaelic form of Edward,
+Scottish Gaelic form of English Edward,

 meaning "guardian of prosperity."

-- EIJI:
+- EIDI

-Japanese name meaning "excellent second son;
+Japanese name meaning

 - EILAM: